-The over frequency relay will normally be set for a trip point of 60.5 Hz and must trip within 0.2 seconds.
+For the second over frequency set point, the over frequency relay will normally be set for a trip point of 62.0 Hz and must trip instantaneously within 0.2 seconds.
 Relays with an inverse time characteristic are not acceptable.
 These relays must respond reliably for applied source voltages as low as 70% of the nominal voltage.